daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 export default Navbar;
 ```

-Ok, I'll admit, it is certainly possible to write most of the above markup dynamically with less lines of code by iterating through all races, then through all bloodlines, but to me writing out was the most straightforward approach.
+Ok, I'll admit, it is certainly possible to write most of the above markup dynamically with less lines of code by iterating through all races, then through all bloodlines, but to me this was a more straightforward approach that required less thinking and more copy & paste work.

 One thing you will probably notice right away is the class variable `contextTypes`.
 We need it for referencing an instance of the router, which in turn gives us access to current *path*, current *query parameters*, *route parameters* and *transitions* to other routes.
-We do not use it directly in the *Navbar* component but instead pass it as an argument to *Navbar* actions so it could navigate to a particular character profile page after fetching character data from the server.
+We do not use it directly in the *Navbar* component but instead pass it as an argument to *Navbar* actions so that it could navigate to a particular character profile page after fetching data from the server.

 ![](/images/blog/Screenshot 2015-07-02 17.06.40.png)